ItsTiz/PPS-24-sgp/docs/report/2_requirement_specification/requirement_specification.md

 *   Apply the rules of simplified physics:
     *   Speed and acceleration based on section, weather, vehicle parameters, and strategy.
     *   Calculation of tire wear.
-    *   Calculation of rem fuel.
+    *   Calculation of remaining fuel.
 *   Manage pit stops based on the chosen strategy.
 *   Display a summary real-time scoreboard, which must calculate for each driver in each lap:
     *   Lap time.